LearnEverything/acktueli/src/pages/docs/code/PERMANENCE.md

 A back and forth variation that is usually just `$lasting>` and rarely `$semi-permanent`.

 ### `$single`
 `Permanance` that lasts within the time period of a single line of communication.
-This is the default `permanance` unless otherwise specified.
+This is the default `permanence` unless otherwise specified.

 ### `$block`
 `Permanance` that lasts within the time period of a groups single line communication.
 This might be denotated with a `[]` to mark the block.